sole/fix-bz/README.md

 # fix-bz

-A WebExtension to make bz usable
+A WebExtension to make bz usable (for me)

+Nothing is actually implemented yet.